Shooting star is located on the east coast of Zanzibar...

 Usual board basis: Half Board

-Lunch is an a la carte menu consisting of a variety of international cuisine, featuring meals such as fresh fish dishes, pizzas and pasta.
+Lunch is served between 12:30 and 15:00, there is an a la carte menu consisting of a variety of international cuisine, featuring meals such as fresh fish dishes, pizzas and pasta.

 Dinner is then a 3-course meal, with a number of choices being offered for the starter and main.
-When last there, in December 2009, we enjoyed crab soup, prawns in piri piri sauce and a mango flan.
+When last there, in November 2013 we did not get a chance to try the food but in 2009, we enjoyed crab soup, prawns in piri piri sauce and a mango flan.
 The food was good although not spectacular.
 However, generally the feedback we get from our travellers has been very positive – mentioning fresh produce, great afternoon tea and cakes and excellent seafood.

 Dining style: Individual Tables